Zeyuan-Chen/Imbens-Sensitivity-Analysis/README.md

 ### A python implementation of Imbens Sensitivity Analysis

-## Tutorial
+## Imbens Tutorial

-See the tutorial folder for detailed step by step Imbens sensitivity analysis on simulation data and how it compares to semi-parametric methods like [Austen Plot](https://arxiv.org/abs/2003.01747).
+See the Imbens Tutorial folder for detailed step by step Imbens sensitivity analysis on simulation data and how it compares to semi-parametric methods like [Austen Plot](https://arxiv.org/abs/2003.01747).

+## Stan Sign Flip Tutorial

+See the Stan Sign Flip Tutorial folder for detailed step by step implementation and  analysis of sign flip $\alpha$ and $\delta$ with simulation dataset.

 ## Contact